Should I Replace My 15-Year-Old Air Conditioner?

-With proper upkeep, your air conditioner will deliver worry-free performance for many years.
-But, like any other thing in your residence, it will at some point need replacement.
-Knowing when to get a new one is essential to prevent costly repairs, higher utility bills and interrupted comfort.
+With adequate upkeep, your air conditioner will deliver worry-free service for many years.
+But, similar to any other machine in your home, it will eventually need to be updated.
+Knowing when to replace it is key to avoid pricey repairs, higher energy bills and comfort disruptions.

-When it involves being cool and your home’s energy efficiency, our TopTec Heating, Cooling, Plumbing & Electrical professionals have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner needs to be replaced.
-Here are several aspects you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it involves being cool and your residence’s energy efficiency, our TopTec pros have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.

 Age

-On average, the Department of Energy says the majority of air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s wise to start prepping for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a new one.
+Most of the time, the Department of Energy says most air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s wise to get started preparing for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for a replacement.

-How dependable is your air conditioner?
-Does it cool well, even on the toastiest days?
-Or is it frequently breaking down?
-When your air conditioner starts becoming less trustworthy it’s time to start preparing to get a new one.
+How trustworthy is your air conditioner?
+Does it cool reliably, even on the toastiest days?
+Or is it regularly malfunctioning?
+When your air conditioner starts becoming less reliable it’s time to begin thinking about getting an updated one.

-Over your air conditioner’s life cycle, it’s expected for it to need a few little repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.
+Over your air conditioner’s life span, it’s anticipated for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just get a new one.

 Energy Efficiency

-Every air conditioner comes with a SEER rating, which rates how well it expends electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal guidelines.
-However, your air conditioner loses efficiency as it wears out.
+Every air conditioner comes with a SEER rating, which ranks how efficiently it uses electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal guidelines.
+However, your air conditioner becomes inefficient as it gets older.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually pricier but might pay for themselves over time through improved energy savings.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are often costlier but might pay for themselves over their life span through increased energy savings.
 And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you comfy when your air conditioner is on?
-Or are you often turning down the temperature to keep cool?
-An old air conditioner might have trouble keeping your home comfortable as a result of reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of operating at full speed all the time, these air conditioners run at multiple speeds to adapt your comfort.
+Are you comfy when your air conditioner is working?
+Or are you often dialing down the temperature to stay cool?
+An aging air conditioner may have problems keeping your home comfy because of decreased efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full speed continuously, these air conditioners operate at multiple speeds to adjust your comfort.

 Noise

 Your air conditioner should give cooling you can feel, not hear.
-If noise is a concern, check with us about getting a variable-speed air conditioner.
-Most of these air conditioners cool at a sound level that’s like an everyday conversation.
+If noise is bothering you, check with us about upgrading to a variable-speed air conditioner.
+Most of these air conditioners cool at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a smart way to keep up with energy efficiency, with not much effort necessary from you.
-And, depending on the rebates available by your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
-The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or away and alter temps as necessary.
+Installing a smart thermostat is a wise approach to maximize your energy efficiency, with minimal effort necessary from you.
+And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for very little.
+The majority of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or out and about and alter settings as necessary.

-If you use an aging air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a wise approach to ensure smart thermostat compatibility.
+If you use an older air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a wise method to ensure smart thermostat compatibility.

 Refrigerant Style

-If your air conditioner was installed before 2010, it probably relies on Freon®.
-Also called R-22 refrigerant, Freon is no longer being manufactured as a result of its bad effects on the ozone layer.
-You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will show the refrigerant type.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being manufactured because of its bad effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will show the refrigerant style.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, solving the problem will be pricey.
-That’s due to the fact Freon is only available in decreased, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, solving the problem will be pricey.
+That’s because Freon is only available in limited, recycled amounts.

-If you’re still deciding whether you should replace your 15-year-old air conditioner soon, consider this.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, think about this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really build as time passes.
+And those savings can really add up over the years.

-We are aware that air conditioner cost is your top question.
-That’s why collaborating with TopTec Heating, Cooling, Plumbing & Electrical for air conditioning installation in Libertyville and surrounding areas is easy and affordable.
-Our techs will help you choose the right option for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We realize that air conditioner cost is your number one question.
+That’s why collaborating with TopTec for air conditioning installation in Libertyville and surrounding areas is easy and affordable.
+Our techs will help you choose the right solution for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.